cnpem/epics-in-docker/README.md

 Packages essential to all (or most) IOCs should be added to [this repository's `Dockerfile`](./Dockerfile).

+Extra files can also be downloaded and installed by listing their TAR or ZIP archive URLs under `BUILD_TAR_PACKAGES` or `RUNTIME_TAR_PACKAGES`.
+To use HTTPS (or any other TLS-based protocol), `ca-certificates` must also be added to `RUNTIME_PACKAGES`.

 The template above assumes the containers will be uploaded to the GitHub registry.